Leadership matters in the world of business. ETF investors can explore portfolio strategies that capitalize on this proprietary “Entrepreneur Factor.”

 As a way to capture this growth strategy, investors can look to the ERShares Entrepreneurs ETF (ENTR).
 The ERShares NextGen Entrepreneurs ETF (ERSX) also captures entrepreneurship of the international variant.

-The ETFs’ indexing methodology incorporates the ERShares proprietary Entrepreneur Factor, which delivers strong performance across a variety of investment strategies, without disrupting investors’ underlying risk profile metrics.
+The ETFs’ indexing methodology incorporates the ERShares proprietary Entrepreneur Factor, which delivers compelling performance across a variety of investment strategies, without disrupting investors’ underlying risk profile metrics.

 The ERShares methodology also looks for characteristics like organizational dynamics, global perspective, integrated trusted leaders, visionary leadership, disruptive entrepreneurial mindsets, and innovative implementations.